 Sauces and condiments.

-Pomodoro (tomato) sauce is a versatile sauce, easy to prepare and be made in bulk for later use.
+Pomodoro (tomato) sauce is versatile, easy to prepare and can be made in bulk for later use.

-To prepare pomodoro (tomato) sauce: cook onions and garlic in extra virgin olive oil in a frying pan until translucent.
-Add grated tomatoes (fresh or canned) and simmer for 30-45 minutes.
+To prepare pomodoro (tomato) sauce: toast ground pepper and spices for 60 seconds in a frying pan.
+Add extra virgin olive oil and onions and garlic and cook until translucent (avoid burning!).
+Add chopped tomatoes (fresh or canned), and simmer for 30-45 minutes.
 Add fresh basil and salt to taste.

-Pasta can also be cooked directly in its tomato (or marinara, chunky vegetable, or meat-based) sauce, allowing the pasta to absorb the sauce as it cooks.
-Flavours are enhanced by this method and there are fewer pots to clean!
+Pasta cooking in it’s tomato sauce.
+Tomato (and marinara, chunky vegetable, or meat-based) sauces can be used to directly cook pasta.
+This allows the pasta to absorb the sauce as it cooks.
+Flavours are enhanced by this method and - there are fewer pots to clean!

-To cook pasta in it’s sauce, thin the sauce slightly with water or stock (1-2 cups), as the pasta will absorb liquid while cooking.
-Simmer, stir, and add more liquid (water or stock, a little at a time) to keep the sauce from becoming too thick.
+To cook pasta in it’s sauce: thin the sauce slightly with water or stock, as the pasta will absorb liquid while cooking.
+Simmer, stir, and add more liquid to keep the sauce from becoming too thick.

 Tagliattele with pesto, a blend of fresh basil, garlic, pine nuts, extra-virgin olive oil, and Parmesan cheese.

-To make pesto, a mixture of pine nuts, lemon juice, and garlic is finely chopped and blended.
+To prepare pesto, a mixture of pine nuts, lemon juice, and garlic is finely chopped and blended.
 The basil is added, and the mixture chopped again.
-Olive oil is blended in, and grated Parmesan cheese is added and mixed in until combined.
+Extra virgin olive oil is blended in, and grated parmesano cheese is added and mixed in until combined.

 Cacio e pepe sauce.